Transcript: Cholesterol and Lower Back Pain

-Every part of the body needs sufficient blood to function properly Cholesterol can clog arteries in our inner and outer organs, causing heart attacks, strokes, and sexual dysfunction. what about blood flow to our spine?
+Every part of the body needs sufficient blood flow to function properly.
+Cholesterol can clog arteries in our inner and outer organs, causing heart attacks, strokes, and sexual dysfunction.
+But what about blood flow to our spine?

-Our spines are very vascular, and cholesterol clogs in the vertebral arteries can lead to the degeneration of our disks and low back pain, the second leading cause of disability.
+Our spines are very vascular, and cholesterol clogs in the vertebral arteries can lead to the degeneration of our disks and lower back pain—the second leading cause of disability.
 Autopsy studies confirm this is what happens when your cholesterol gets too high.
-This is what the openings to the arteries to your back should look like on the left, and on the right you can see how clogged off they are.
+This is what the openings to the arteries in your back should look like (on the left), and on the right, you can see how clogged off they are.

-With the standard western diet atheromatous plaques begin to appear early in adult life, and by the age of 20 years roughly 10% of the population already has advanced lesions.
+With the standard Western diet, atheromatous plaques begin to appear early in adult life, and by the age of 20, roughly 10% of the population already has advanced lesions.

 Smoking and high serum cholesterol levels were found to have the most consistent associations with disc degeneration and low back pain.
 Much of back pain-related disability appears to be an open or shut case, depending on our diet.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.